shakes76/PatternAnalysis-2024/recognition/GFNet_s4641938/README.md

 - **Loss Function**: Cross-Entropy Loss

 ### Training Procedure
-1. **Load the Dataset**: Use `torchvision.datasets` to load and preprocess the ADNI dataset.
+1. **Load the Dataset**: Use `torchvision.datasets` and `torch.utils.data.DataLoader` to load and preprocess the ADNI dataset using torchvision transforms.
-2. **Define the Model**: Instantiate the GFNet model.
+2. **Define the Model**: Instantiate the GFNet model following the given model parameters.
-3. **Train the Model**: Execute training loops, monitor loss, and save best performing model.
+3. **Train the Model**: Execute training loops, monitor accuracy and loss, saving the best performing model after each epoch.

 ### Dependencies
 - **Python**